johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 )
 ```

-Or filter first when you only care about stores that have at least one active product:
+Or filter first when you only care about stores with at least one active product:

 ```python
 Store.objects.filter(storeproduct__active=True).annotate(